mozilla/releases-comm-central/README.md

 ### mozilla-central vs. comm-central

-The mozilla-central repostitory contains the Firefox codebase and all of the platform code.
+The mozilla-central repository contains the Firefox codebase and all the platform code.
 The comm-central repository is added as a subdirectory "comm/" under mozilla-central.
 This contains the code for Thunderbird.

 ## Building Thunderbird